learning-zone/html-basics/notes/HTML5.md

 ```
 Exception: QuotaExceededError: Failed to execute 'setItem' on 'Storage': Setting the value of 'key3230' exceeded the quota.
 ```

+#### Q. What is the DOM?
+How does the DOM work?

+The DOM (Document Object Model) is a cross-platform API that treats HTML and XML documents as a tree structure consisting of nodes.
+These nodes (such as elements and text nodes) are objects that can be programmatically manipulated and any visible changes made to them are reflected live in the document.
+In a browser, this API is available to JavaScript where DOM nodes can be manipulated to change their styles, contents, placement in the document, or interacted with through event listeners.

+* The DOM was designed to be independent of any particular programming language, making the structural representation of the document available from a single, consistent API.

+* The DOM is constructed progressively in the browser as a page loads, which is why scripts are often placed at the bottom of a page, in the <head> with a defer attribute, or inside a DOMContentLoaded event listener.
+Scripts that manipulate DOM nodes should be run after the DOM has been constructed to avoid errors.

+* document.getElementById() and document.querySelector() are common functions for selecting DOM nodes.

+* Setting the innerHTML property to a new value runs the string through the HTML parser, offering an easy way to append dynamic HTML content to a node.

+#### Q. How does the browser rendering engine work?

+In order to render content the browser has to go through a series of steps:

+* Document Object Model(DOM)

+* CSS object model(CSSOM)

+* Render Tree

+* Layout

+* Paint.

 #### Q. What does a DOCTYPE do?

 * DOCTYPE is an abbreviation for ```DOCument TYPE```.